Records Management Frequently Asked Questions

 “Is It a Record?” decision tree by the University of Illinois RIMS Office, August 2015.
 Used with permission.

 Digital records pose several unique challenges and it’s important to be aware of these issues as you create and manage digital files.
 One major issue is that as software and hardware change over time, files become obsolete and difficult to access.
 Make sure to keep important records in common formats (like Microsoft Word or PDFs) that are well-supported and will continue to be updated.
 Always be sure that your documents are secure and backed up, and stored where you can access them.
 If you use removable storage, make sure to move the files regularly as storage devices can become obsolete.
 Give your files logical names and avoid using special characters.
 Provide accurate metadata where appropriate so that items can be located and determined to be authentic.

 The records management program at Michigan State University has a wonderful tipsheet listing eight important steps when creating and maintaining electronic files.

-When thinking about electronic records, remember to take into account all of the locations where digital information is stored - not just your desktop computer, but also in electronic content management systems like NOLIJ and Banner.
+When thinking about digital records, remember to take into account all of the locations where digital information is stored - not just your desktop computer, but also in electronic content management systems.

 Quick tips for using Google Drive / AODocs:

 - Use AODocs libraries, not just My Drive, for department records.
-This ensures that records are kept together and easy to find; that permissions are controlled adequately; and that the records stay in the college system and don't disappear when you leave the college and your account is deleted.
+This ensures that records are kept together and easy to find.

 - If you are part of a committee, club, or other group that doesn't have an AODocs document library, use the ITS form to request an organizational AODocs library in Google Drive.